TiagoSD22/multi-cloud-image-builder-simulation/CLOUD_SETUP.md

 # Cloud Provider Setup Guide

-This guide provides step-by-step instructions for setting up accounts and credentials for AWS, Google Cloud Platform, and Azure to use with Packer.
+This guide provides step-by-step instructions for setting up accounts and credentials for AWS and Google Cloud Platform to use with Packer.

 ## 🔧 AWS Setup